 “[Similar] decisions are being made across the country, and we’re only starting to see the consequences,” said Senior Attorney Geoff Gisler, leader of SELC’s Clean Water Program, in an October 21 Associated Press article.
 “I think what we’ll see over the next several months, until this rule is thrown out or changes, is that we’re going to lose the streams and wetlands that we depend on.”

-At the request of a mining company following the Trump administration's removal of protections for many waterways and wetlands, the Army Corps of Engineers revised a jurisdictional determination related to the massive proposed heavy mineral sand mine.
+At the request of Twin Pines mining company following the Trump administration's removal of protections for many waterways and wetlands, the Army Corps of Engineers revised a jurisdictional determination related to the massive proposed heavy mineral sand mine.
 The new jurisdictional determination made under the new “definition of waters of United States” concluded that the mine tract would impact no jurisdictional wetlands.
-Under the prior definition of “waters of the United States,” the mine’s first phase included about 400 acres of protected, jurisdictional wetlands.
+Under the prior definition of “waters of the United States,” the Twin Pines mine's first phase included about 400 acres of protected, jurisdictional wetlands.

 The mine is referenced in SELC’s ongoing challenge in federal court as an example of the damage resulting from the administration gutting clean water protections for wetlands, streams, river and lakes.